contiamo/restful-react/README.md

 No backend support yet for your amazing feature?
 Need to isolate an edge case?
 You can easily provide a mock to `useMutate` and `useGet` to bypass the classic flow.

-/!\ If `mocks` option is provided, no requests will be send to the server. /!\
+/!\ If `mock` option is provided, no requests will be send to the server. /!\

 ```jsx
 import React from "react";